Zereth616/bcc-train/README.md

 ## Description
 This is the best, full fledged train script for RedM!
 A multitude of features like built in track switching, train inventories, ownership and more!
-Updated with more advanced features
+Updated with more advanced features - Some trains don't like the new interiors but its only a handful out of the 50+ you can use.

 ## Features
 - Buy and Sell trains at the train stations